 - Ability to work methodically and meet deadlines

-- A degree in Design, Fine Arts, or related field is a plus.
+- A degree in Design, Fine Arts, or a related field is a plus.

 Sample graphic designer’s job description template

-Do you have a keen eye for color palettes you see in advertisements?
+Do you have a keen eye for the color palettes you see in advertisements?
 Do you immediately notice the flaws when you see a photoshopped image?
-If you have a knack for detail on digital designs, you may have what it takes to work in our graphic design department.
+If you have a knack for detail in digital designs, you may have what it takes to work in our graphic design department.

 As our graphic designer, you can put your creativity into reality to create beautiful images that become compelling marketing content.
 We rely on graphic designers to make the visual front of our company, and we highly value their contributions.

 If you’re seeking a position where you can apply your graphic design expertise and join a supportive team, we have a spot for you.
 We welcome you to submit your resume and an accompanying application.
 To be successful in this position, you’ll be a self-starter, capable of delivering brilliant creative ideas, and show exceptional attention to detail.

 - Planning concepts by studying relevant information and materials.